Jewelry Making & Repair

-The JM program attracts students from around the world who share a love of materials, artistic expression, and working with their hands to make jewelry that transcends time.
-Our jewelry making shop has a large selection of specialized tools, a resources library, and state-of-the-art equipment.
-Each student gets an individual bench with a flexible-shaft machine.
+The two-year, comprehensive Jewelry Making & Repair program prepares students to become professionals in the industry.
+The program attracts students from around the world who share a love of materials, artistic expression, and working with their hands to make jewelry that transcends time.

 - Students are admitted in September and February.